Robotic Forklifts 101:

 In a recent study conducted by Peerless Research Group, all trends indicate that manufacturing, warehousing, and distribution organizations are making a commitment to invest in robotic forklifts in the coming year.
 Despite economic uncertainty, the study showed that 67% of companies reported that their adoption timeline of self-driving industrial vehicles accelerated or stayed the same in 2020.

 While the intention is clear, the road to adopting automation can raise many questions.
 Many organizations that have never adopted robotic forklifts assume that this technology is not for them.
 However, assumptions can stand in the way of making easy automation gains.
-Unfortunately, those companies suffer in the long term, losing out to labor challenges, the cost of doing nothing, and ultimately fall behind.
+Unfortunately, those companies suffer long-term, losing out to labor challenges and the cost of doing nothing, ultimately falling behind.

 Here are some common assumptions and what you need to know to work past them.